chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ## Permission issues

-The NFS version 3 protocol, strictly speaking, does not define the permission checking used by servers.
-However, it is expected that a server will do normal operating system permission checking using AUTH_UNIX style authentication as the basis of its protection mechanism, or another stronger form of authentication such as AUTH_DES or AUTH_KERB.
+The NFS protocol, strictly speaking, does not define the permission checking used by NFS servers.
+However, it is expected that an NFS server will do normal operating system permission checking using AUTH_UNIX style authentication as the basis of its protection mechanism, or another stronger form of authentication such as RPC_AUTH_GSS.
 With AUTH_UNIX authentication, the server gets the client's effective uid, effective gid, and groups on each call and uses them to check permission.
 These are the so-called UNIX credentials.
-AUTH_DES and AUTH_KERB use a network name, or netname, as the basis for identification (from which a UNIX server derives the necessary standard UNIX credentials).
-There are problems with this method that have been solved.

 Using uid and gid implies that the client and server share the same uid list.
 Every server and client pair must have the